I published this blog post first on June 30, 2019. I am reposting it because I want all of us to remember some major points of our survival.

 The news that morning told of violent actions done by people who were filled with hate, fear and prejudice against those of different races or cultures.
 I thought of all the news about flooding, dwindling populations of various life forms on our planet and the seeming lack of concern from so many people about it all.

 I was waiting for a friend for lunch at a family restaurant.
 I knew she had had a bad week coping with problems from her aging parents’ life changes as well as the stresses of being a nurse too.
-The whole world felt pretty heavy on my shoulders.
+The whole world felt pretty messed up.

 Soon a waiter escorted a family to a table beside ours.
 There were two kids, a chubby baby girl, about 7 months old in a high chair who was sitting by her father.
 The grandmother sat on his other side.
 Across from the table sat the grandfather, who held a little boy about 3-4 years old.
 The children’s mother sat by the grandfather.